SaintSauce/ARDesktopAssistant/README.md

-Enhance your virtual experience with an augmented reality (AR) assistant using computer vision to accomplish tasks for OS Desktop Interfaces.
+Enhance your virtual experience with an augmented reality (AR) assistant using computer vision and machine learning to accomplish tasks for OS Desktop Interfaces

 Features
 - Volume control (only works on macOS for now)